adammendoza/curriculum/Full Stack Web Development/Full-time/curriculum.md

 ***

 ### **Covered**
-Items listed here were either a special day class or were covered to the extent where students would have a working knowledge of the following languages, disciplines, or software.
+Items listed here were either a special day class or are covered to the extent where students will have a working knowledge of the following languages, disciplines, or software.

 #### Programming Languages and Frameworks
 * Python